stronnag/mwptools/docs/manual/docs/ui.md

 !!! info "Graphics Requirement"

     The map API used my {{ mwp }} requires OpenGL / 3D accelerated graphics.
-Performance with software rendering is likely to be disappointing and CPU intensive.
+Performance with software rendering may disappointing and / or CPU intensive.

 ## Dock Bar (5)